- Our Forests

 Each reforestation project responds to a specific need.
 Wildfire commonly creates a lot of reforestation need, especially in the Western U.S.

-Before beginning any part of the reforestation process, the U.S. Forest Service first carefully assesses the area in need, considers the tree species that were present, and evaluates whether or not the area will benefit from tree planting or natural regeneration.
+Before beginning any part of the reforestation process, our partners at the U.S. Forest Service first carefully assesses the area in need.
+Silviculturists (a fancy word for forest managers) consider the tree species that were present, future habitat needs under a changing climate, and evaluate whether or not the area will benefit from tree planting or natural regeneration.